I never hired a business coach when I started my freelance business.

 I mean, really.
 If you can’t provide a one- or two-sentence answer on a topic without “giving away your secrets” or “giving away the only reason that people would pay you,” that’s a little bit concerning.
 And yet there are unfortunately a lot of business coaches who have that mentality, where they don’t want to answer questions because it will “give too much away.”
 If you are charging people money to hire you, I should hope they’re getting more than a one- or two-sentence answer to a question.

 Of course, after we had an interesting discussion about this topic, I did go back and answer her question regarding how I teach my students to find clients—it all boils down to building relationships with potential clients!

 You can check out more about the ways I recommend freelancers get clients by checking out my article on the Day-by-Day Breakdown for How to Get Your First Client and my article on 10 Ways to Market Your Freelance Business.

 Right now, I am in the middle of hosting the free 30-day Begin Your Biz Challenge.
 This challenge includes email lessons and action steps, Facebook discussions, and Facebook live videos where I answer questions the participants have, all about how to start your freelance business.

 That is a LOT of free value people are getting!

-However, all of these participants could absolutely still benefit from taking my group coaching program, the 7-week Set Yourself Up For Freelancing Success e-course, even after doing the Begin Your Biz Challenge… because there’s so much more in THAT (paid) group coaching program which they aren’t getting in the Begin Your Biz Challenge—particularly things like the worksheets I’ve designed to help students dig deeper, and the personalized feedback I provide on student work.
+However, all of these participants could absolutely still benefit from joining the SaganMorrow.com School, even after doing the Begin Your Biz Challenge… because there’s so much more in those freelancer e-courses and my coaching program which they aren’t getting in the Begin Your Biz Challenge—particularly things like the worksheets I’ve designed to help you dig deeper, and the personalized feedback I provide on your work.

 Hiring a freelance coach certainly has its merits!